Kids First - U9s

 Snacks and drinks: there's always food available at festivals (burgers, bacon butties etc) but if that's not what you/your child would go for, a packed lunch and nibbles are worth considering.
 Whilst a water bottle is a necessity, most children at festivals are hot chocolate-powered!

-Other stuff: there's quite a lot of standing around between games, so camping seats are welcome for legs large and small.
+Other stuff: there's sometimes time standing around between games, so camping seats are welcome for legs large and small.
 Books, newspapers can help to pass the time for parents - the children always seem to find things to do.

 End of Season Tour

-At the end of the season, over the first May Bank holiday weekend, the club goes on tour!
+At the end of the season, usually over the first May Bank holiday weekend, the club goes on tour!
 The club usually goes to Brean Sands (Somerset) where we take a huge number of kids across many age groups to play in the Burnham-on-Sea Rugby Festival.
-If you are interested in going on tour (we went for the first time last season and it was fantastic) please let us know.
+If you are interested in going on tour (we have been to two now and both were fantastic) please let us know.